 Rehabilitative Alimony is another form of alimony and can be beneficial to a party who has been the homemaker to assist their spouse with upward movement in their career by taking the responsibility of the care of the minor children, the household and helpmate.
 If you feel you are in need of any form of alimony, please contact our office to discuss all the options.

 We will listen to your story, inform you of your legal rights, and aggressively represent your rights with every legal resource available by law.
-At Cohen Grossman, Attorneys at Law, we are extremely detailed in our investigation of the facts and evidence of your case which ensures we always maintain due diligence in our effort to provide each of our Alimony and Divorce & Family Law clients the highest standard of legal representation.
+At Cohen Law Group, we are extremely detailed in our investigation of the facts and evidence of your case which ensures we always maintain due diligence in our effort to provide each of our Alimony and Divorce & Family Law clients the highest standard of legal representation.

-If you need legal advice and representation regarding your Alimony, Divorce, or other Family Law Issues or Dispute, we urge you to be proactive in ensuring your legal rights are protected by contacting Cohen Grossman, Attorneys at Law, Attorneys at Law today for a free and confidential consultation.
+If you need legal advice and representation regarding your Alimony, Divorce, or other Family Law Issues or Dispute, we urge you to be proactive in ensuring your legal rights are protected by contacting Cohen Law Group, Attorneys at Law today for a free and confidential consultation.